Philips says tests on recalled products show limited health risks | Health

 - Netherlands

-Dutch health technology company Philips on Wednesday said independent tests on its respiratory devices involved in a major global recall had shown positive results.
-The company issued the recall of millions of breathing devices and ventilators in June last year because foam used to dampen noise from the devices might degrade and become toxic, carrying potential cancer risks.
+Dutch health technology company Philips said on Wednesday independent tests on its respiratory devices involved in a major global recall had shown limited health risks.
+The company rocked investors last year by recalling millions of breathing devices and ventilators used to treat sleep apnea, because foam used to dampen noise from the devices might degrade and become toxic, carrying potential cancer risks.

+Fears of large litigation bills have since wiped 70% off the company's market value.
+Philips shares were up 3.5% on Wednesday morning.
+"We can state that the whole product complies with safety norms.
+That is very encouraging news," Chief Executive Roy Jakobs told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)